dynverse/dynmethods/README.md

 ### Recent changes in dynmethods 1.0.0 (28-03-2019)

+  - MAJOR CHANGE: Compatibility with dynwrap

+  - MAJOR CHANGE: dynmethods package is now coupled to particular tags of dynmethods containers

-  - Major changes due to preparation for dynwrap v1.0 release.
-All methods have been updated, and the format of the `dynmethods::methods` object has been changed.
+  - MAJOR CHANGE: The format of the `dynmethods::methods` object has been changed.

+  - MAJOR CHANGE: All methods now work with sparse matrices and dyncli

+  - DOCUMENTATION: Improved method documentation

 ### Recent changes in dynmethods 0.2.0 (19-11-2018)